Key takeaways from the recent Population Health Management Summit

 The Power of Population Health

-During the Population Health Management Summit, Parkinson acknowledged that this is “not a panacea” for every LTPAC provider, but it is important to understand the options and the role that population health can and will play moving forward.
+During the Population Health Management Summit, Parkinson acknowledged that population health is “not a panacea” for every LTPAC provider; however, we need to understand the options and the role that it can and will play moving forward.
 During the conference, an impressive collection of key players, industry leaders, and other stakeholders discussed what exactly owners and operators, clinical leaders, and others need to know about population health and how they can begin to apply these concepts for future success.

 Addressing Population Health with Technology